 Drone for Good, Lifesavers In Action

-June 19th, 2016 | by Web Desk
+19-06-2016 10:28am | by Web Desk

 Drone for Good : Lifesavers In Action, Life Saving Drone Technology are now being developed and will save life’s in difficult situation

-A new patent reveals that Google wants to save life with a fleet of drone ambulances, which would deliver emergency supplies like fast aid kids, water, or defibrillators to the victim.
+A new patent reveals that Google wants to save life with a fleet of drone ambulances, which would deliver emergency supplies like first aid kits, water, or defibrillators to the victim.

 There are drones to monitor crop conditions, reforestation, deliver catchment system, or urgent transport of organs.
 A drone can detect people stuck in avalanches and alert the rescue team with their precise location.